EndlssNightmare/BypassAV/README.md

 <br>

->This repository focuses on storing a script written in c++ in order to evade windows defender, also using a metasploit payload
+>This repository focuses on storing a memory injection code written in c++ in order to evade windows defender, also using a metasploit payload.
 >

 >